antoine-mouchamps/gymtorax/docs/installation.rst

 Testing
 --------

-To manually test your installation, you can type the following commands in a terminal window:
+To verify your installation is working correctly, you can run the test suite using pytest:

 .. code-block:: bash

-   python test.py
+   pytest

+This will run all the tests in the repository and ensure that Gym-TORAX is properly installed and functioning.